cheeweeng/cheeweeng/README.md

     </td>
     <td>
       <p>
         Welcome to my GitHub!
 I am a mid-career switcher and a data analytics student.
-I am transitioning into the world of data analytics after over two decades in the procurement industry.
-I'm passionate about continuous learning and turning raw data into actionable insights and currently building my skills in:
+I am transitioning into the world of data analytics and machine learning after over two decades in a procurement capacity.
+I am passionate about continuous learning and turning raw data into actionable insights and currently building my skills in:
       </p>
       <ul>
         <li><strong>Programming & Analysis</strong>: Python, SQL</li>